memgraph/memgraph-platform/README.md

 ### Memgraph only

-Run only the Lab with the following command:
+Run only Memgraph with the following command:

 ```
 docker run -p 7687:7687 memgraph/memgraph-platform -c /etc/supervisor/supervisord-memgraph-only.conf